 One of the sub-programs of High Risk Rural Road (HRRR) Program was evaluated on an annual basis and it was found effective.
 However, after the implementation of this project we found out that the crashes would migrate.
 In order to address this issue, logical termini points are considered instead of data driven termini points.
 Another major statewide safety improvement program has been the installation of cable median barrier to address roadway departure crashes, which has been very effective and still it is continued.
-HFST has also been installed on several ramps/curves across the state which has proved to be effective on preventing wet-pavement crashes.
-We have been receiving positive feedback from the public and additional rounds of installation of friction improvement countermeasures is complete.
-With a third round of pavement friction improvement.
+HFST has also been installed on several ramps/curves across the state which has proved to be effective on preventing wetpavement crashes.
+We have been receiving positive feedback from the public and additional rounds of installation of friction improvement countermeasures is complete and currently a third round of pavement friction improvements under construction.
 Shoulder Rumble Strips/Stripes have been installed on thousands of miles statewide and have proven effective in preventing roadway departure crashes especially on curves located in rural areas.
-Similarly Centerline Rumble Stripes have been installed in passing lane segments and currently ARDOT is in the process of studying the mumble stripe design for low noise and its safety effectiveness compared to rumble stripes.
-If the evaluation is positive it will be implemented statewide.
-The new HSIP Process being developed will develop a method to evaluate the overall effectiveness of programs and sub-programs.
-The process has been reviewed by FHWA and is now under ARDOT Administration review.
+Similarly, Centerline Rumble Stripes have been installed in passing lane segments and a statewide study has been completed.
+Currently, ARDOT is in the process of studying the mumble stripe design for low noise and its safety effectiveness compared to rumble stripes.
+If the evaluation is positive, it will be implemented statewide where noise will be an issue.
+ARDOT will continue to evaluate these projects as data and resources become available.
+The new HSIP Process being developed will develop an improved method to evaluate the overall effectiveness of programs and sub-programs.
+The process has been reviewed by FHWA and is under ARDOT Administration review.